-Twitter, the 140-word communication tool, is a boon and a bane for authors who want to publicize a book.
+Twitter, the 280-character communication tool, is a boon and a bane for authors who want to publicize a book.
 Even if they buy into the idea of tweeting a link to a book, it takes a long time to get a lot of Twitter followers (aka fans) who will read the tweets.

 And then there is the time-suck element.
 Can tweets lead to higher sales or just take time away from writing?
 The answer is yes and yes.